Esri/esri-loader/README.md

 #### Lazy Loading the ArcGIS API for JavaScript

-If users may never end up visiting any map routes, you can lazy load the ArcGIS API for JavaScript the first time a user visits a route with a map.
+In the above snippet, the first time `loadModules()` is called, it will attempt to lazy load the most recent 4.x version of the ArcGIS API if it has not already been loaded by calling `loadScript()` for you.
+Subsequent calls to `loadModules()` will not attempt to load the script once `loadScript()` has been called.

-In the above snippet, the first time `loadModules()` is called, it will attempt to lazy load the most recent 4.x version of the ArcGIS API by calling `loadScript()` for you if the API has not already been loaded.
-The snippet below uses version 3.x of the ArcGIS API to create a map.
+If you don't want to use the latest version of the ArcGIS API hosted on Esri's CDN, you'll need to pass options with the URL to whichever version you want to use.
+For example, the snippet below uses v3.x of the ArcGIS API to create a map.

 ```js
 // if the API hasn't already been loaded (i.e. the frist time this is run)